RoboGamer1HD/Transformers-Demonware-Server/README.md

 Future Idea: Console support via DNS change settings?

-Project is completely non-profit.
+Project is completely non-profit/non-donation.
 A Project to the fans from fans.